-Visual Arts classes include and are not limited to: drawing, painting, ceramic arts/pottery, sculpture, 2-D design, 3-D design, photography, printmaking, graphic arts, media arts (film, video, TV, animation, digital), textiles, jewelry, glass arts, Advanced Placement Studio (AP) courses, International Baccalaureate (IB), etc.
+Visual or presenting art classes that are taught to the Arts Learning Standards in the visual arts discipline that may include, but are not limited to: drawing, painting, ceramic arts/pottery, sculpture, 2-D design, 3-D design, photography, printmaking, graphic arts, media arts (film, video, TV, animation, digital), textiles, jewelry, glass arts, Advanced Placement Studio (AP) courses, International Baccalaureate (IB), etc.

-Performing Arts classes include classes that contain a performance component such as: dance, music, and theatre classes, including and not limited to:
+Performing Arts are classes that are taught to the Arts Learning Standards in the dance, music, or theater disciplines that may include classes that contain a performance component such as dance, music, and theatre classes, including but not limited to:

 Dance such as: contemporary, creative movement, world dance, ballet, jazz, tap, modern, break dance, hip-hop, ballroom, choreography, dance notation, dance history, musical theatre, improvisation, folk, ethnic, step, historical, square dance, etc.